mpgarate/meowth/README.md

 ```

 ### Features in progress
- - Human-readable errors for parsing and evaluation
+ - Human-readable errors for parsing and evaluation.
+Most cases are covered, but the copy could be cleaned up.
  - Handle floating point numbers